 WHO SHOULD APPLY?

 The College recognizes the importance of a Council that reflects equity, diversity, and inclusion and appreciates the benefits inherent in these broad and varied points of view.
 Ontario is home to one of the most diverse populations in the world – most Ontarians can trace their roots outside of Canada.
-Ontarians represent diversity of race, indigeneity, places of origin, religion, immigrant and newcomer status, ethnicity, ability, sexual orientation, gender identity, gender expression, socioeconomic status, and age.
+Ontarians represent diversity of race, colour, being Indigenous, places of origin, religions, immigrant and newcomer status, ethnic origins, abilities, sexual orientations, gender identities, gender expression, socioeconomic status, and age.
 Recognizing this, the College believes that the needs of the public and the profession are best served through the involvement of those who recognize, respect, and promote the value inherent in such diversity.

 Through its Council and Committees, the College endeavours to reflect the diversity of the Ontario public served by Psychologists, Psychological Associates, and Behaviour Analysts.